akka/akka/akka-docs/src/main/paradox/typed/routers.md

 This is the default for pool routers as the pool of routees is expected to remain the same.

+### Random

+Randomly selects a routee when a message is sent through the router.

+This is the default for group routers as the group of routees is expected to change as nodes join and leave the cluster.

 ### Consistent Hashing

 Uses [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) to select a routee based